 When the pool is used the most, you will probably have to clear out debris daily with your skimmer net.
 This is also a good time to check the skimmer and clear out the basket.

 The pool must be vacuumed at least once a week, twice if used daily.
 For this, we recommend purchasing a robotic vacuum so that you can free up some of your time (the most popular is the Dolphin Nautilus CC Plus).

 You should also look to rinse the filter, pump and skimmer down with a hose.

 You will need to test the pH levels and free chlorine level using test strips, or you can purchase a digital water quality meter that may be more accurate.

-Salt water pools generate chlorine using a salt chlorine generator (see diagram of a CircuPool CORE35 Salt Chlorinator System), so there is no need to manually add this chemical, instead you just add pool salt to the salt water cell.
+Salt water pools generate chlorine using a salt chlorine generator (see the diagram of a CircuPool CORE35 Salt Chlorinator System), so there is no need to manually add this chemical, instead, you just add pool salt to the salt water cell.

 Once a month

 Salt water levels should be checked at least once a month.
 To do this, you can use saltwater test strips or a Digital Salinity Tester for Salt Water.
 If salt levels need to increase, simply add more salt to the salt system.